 Buying a limited tort coverage policy is less expensive than the full tort in terms of premiums.
 However, this cheaper policy could cost you more than what you are saving after being injured in a car accident.

 Typically, limited tort insurance policies do not cover all damages that are usually associated with an auto accident.
-As the policy holder, you are literally limited in the amount of recovery you can receive following an accident.
+As the policyholder, you are literally limited in the amount of recovery you can receive following an accident.

 General damages and pain and suffering are not covered under this type of policy.
 You are not allowed to sue for anything other than serious non-monetary damages.
 However, if you have suffered serious bodily injury, you might have a chance to recover more under limited tort coverage.

-Exception to the Limited Tort Insurance Coverage Rule
+The exception to the Limited Tort Insurance Coverage Rule

 When you are not at-fault for a car accident, a reasonable expectation is to be fully compensated for any physical and monetary injuries you sustained.
 However, buying a limited tort insurance policy prevents this from happening with one exception.